 Are You Getting Enough Protein in Your Diet?

-Recognizing that protein is critical for human survival and that you may not getting enough of it, it’s important to also remember that quality protein is what will confer the most health benefits.
+Recognizing that protein is critical for human survival and that you may not be getting enough of it, it’s essential to also remember that quality protein is what will confer the most health benefits.
 But what exactly is a quality protein, and what are some of the best sources of protein?

 The best sources of protein are those that contain all (or most) of the essential amino acids that your body needs to sustain its growth, repair, and composition.
 This means not only in your muscles, but also in your bones, organs, cells, and even gut flora.